M1-CHPS/glhpc/docs/lab1.md

 #### a) Create a `build.sh` script that contains the compilation command.

+The `build.sh` script should act as a simple way to run the compiler instead of having to write the command by hand everytime.

 #### b) Try to run `./build.sh`.
 Does it work ?

 Linux uses a concept of **file permissions**: some files can be read, written to, executed, or a mix of the previous.